 A few years ago it was impossible to send anything but emails through your computer.
 Email accounts came with a limited amount of storage which meant sometimes you couldn’t receive messages when your inbox was full.
 But Google introduced a new web mail service in 2004, Gmail, that eliminated all those problems for us.

 Today, sitting in front of your computer connects you to a world of resources, all at the tips of your fingers.
 However, Gmail isn’t planning to implement a service to fax from your inbox as they’ve stated on their support page.
 Although Google Voice offers a great communication solution, it also doesn’t provide a faxing feature and Google hasn’t expressed plans on implementing one soon.

-Fortunately there is a way to send a fax from Gmail by using a third party solution known as email faxing which can be easily integrated with Google.
-These services provide you with a virtual fax number and digitally converts all your incoming and outgoing faxes through Gmail and eliminating the need of a faxing machine while saving you time and money.
+However, there is a way to send a fax from Gmail by using a third party solution known as email faxing which can be easily integrated with Google.
+These services provide you with a Google fax number and digitally converts all your incoming and outgoing faxes through Gmail and eliminating the need of a faxing machine while saving you time and money.

 Gmail fax doesn’t require lengthy set ups and you don’t need to purchase extra hardware or install complicated cables.
 In fact after reading this tutorial you should be able to send your first fax withing the next few minutes, making it easy to transition towards Gmail fax.

 Services such as eFax give you the opportunity of creating a free account that gives you up to 30 days of free access to their service.
 You will have access to all their features and it’s a great way to learn how to fax over Gmail and try out their service before choosing a plan.

 You could also use websites that let you transmit a limited amount of fax pages at no cost.
 You cannot do this from your Gmail account and instead it is done directly from the website.